hybridcattt/hybridcattt.com/_drafts/2017-10-10-how-to-test-throwing-code-in-swift.markdown

 ---

 XCTest is a powerful framework.
 In Xcode 8.3 Apple introduced few new XCTAssert functions in addition to a couple dozen existing ones.
 While features they provide allow to do most things a developer would desire, some things still require boilerplate code on top of natively provided features.
-Let’s take a look at a few cases and how we solve them.
+Let’s take a look at a few cases and how to solve them.

 ## Comparing results of throwing functions

+### Functions with `Equatable` return types

 This one is easy.
 All of existing `XCTAssert` functions already take throwing arguments.
 If the result is `Equatable`, a line like this will do the job: